-Pope Saint Peter the Prince of the Apostles of Jesus Christ was the very first pope in history the history of the papacy.
+Pope Saint Peter the Prince of the Apostles of Jesus Christ was the first ever pope in history the history of the papacy.
 He is also the longest serving pope ever.

 Other names used to describe him include Saint Peter, Simon and Simon Peter.